Overview

 - Attributes: Individual data fields with types and constraints

-- Input Slice: Subset of the data model defining workflow input parameters
+- Input Parameters: Subset of the data model defining workflow input parameters

-- Output Slice: Subset of the data model defining workflow output parameters
+- Output Parameters: Subset of the data model defining workflow output parameters

-Data slices are subsets of your data model that define which data is passed as input or returned as output:- Input Slice: Automatically pre-fills the Start Node with structured data
+Workflow parameters are defined in the data model that define which data is passed as input or returned as output:- Input Parameters: Automatically pre-fills the Start Node with structured data when you open the workflow diagram tab or test the workflow at runtime

 Node name uniqueness